Crime Prevention Tips

 Always keep your checkbook with you.
 Also, be sure to secure or hide the box of unused checks.

-If checks and/or credit cards are stolen, report the theft to the campus police and your credit card companies immediately.
+If checks and/or credit cards are stolen, report the theft to the campus police, your credit card companies and bank(s) immediately.

 Lock your door whenever you leave your room, regardless of the length of time you plan to be gone.
 A surprising number of thefts occur while the resident is on the same floor.